dmrom7/geogbrowns/content/event/2022-03-04-QUSS_drinks 4/index.md

 QUSS drinks out is a social time for our fellow QUSS member, but also for anyone else who want to join us.
 We will agree on appropriate pub/place during a lunch time seminar and meet there after work.

+We meet at 5pm in front of Geography main entrance, or shortly after in LHG.

 For any enquiries, please contact Lenka: Lenka.hasova@bristol.ac.uk or just drop a message on our WhatsApp group chat.